Set up and use the Jira connector

 Create a VRM connector

-- In VRM, from the left navigation menu, select the Settings icon
+- In VRM, select the Settings icon

 - Select Add Connector.